MikiMirai/MayhemGame/README.md

 # Mayhem Game created by Mirai Games
-We are creating a 2D platformer-shooter with skills, variety of weapons, enemies and power ups.
+We are creating a 3rd and first person shooter with skills, variety of weapons, enemies and power ups.
 And lots of explosions!!

 This is a fan project that we are making in our free time so don't expect much, fast progress xd.